Sexual Battery Tailoring Your Defense in a System That's Designed to Work Against You

 • Sex with a minor where the defendant is a law enforcement officer and two years older than the minor

 Despite the specificity of these 13 situations, relationships between consenting adults can be complicated by the circumstances.
 Juries understand that relationships may not always be black-and-white under the law.
-As Cleveland sexual battery attorneys and former prosecutors, it’s our job to identify weaknesses in the prosecution’s case, presenting you with the best possible chance for dismissed charges or acquittal by the jury.
+As Cleveland criminal defense attorneys and former prosecutors, it’s our job to identify weaknesses in the prosecution’s case, presenting you with the best possible chance for dismissed charges or acquittal by the jury.

 * 'Cleric' is defined under Ohio law as “a member of the clergy, rabbi, priest, Christian Science practitioner, or regularly ordained, accredited, or licensed minister of an established and legally cognizable church, denomination, or sect.”